 Also of interest is that Cheyenne has more people living here who work in computers and math than 95% of the places in the US.

 Cheyenne is a very ethnically-diverse city.
 The people who call Cheyenne home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cheyenne residents report their race to be White, followed by Black or African-American.
 Cheyenne also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.72% of the city’s residents.
-Important ancestries of people in Cheyenne include German, Irish, English, Italian, and French.
+People of Hispanic or Latino origin account for 16.17% of the city’s residents.
+Important ancestries of people in Cheyenne include German, Irish, English, French, and Italian.

 The most common language spoken in Cheyenne is English.
 Other important languages spoken here include Spanish and Tagalog.